EricMFink/CivPro/_casebook/chap5.md

 [^Swift1]:

-  {-} The spelling of his name in the Supreme Court's opinion appears to have been an error. _See_ Alfred B. Teton, The Story of Swift v.
+  {-} The spelling of Tysen's name in the Supreme Court's opinion appears to have been an error. _See_ Alfred B. Teton, The Story of Swift v.
 Tyson, 35 Illinois Law Review 519, 530 n.59 (1940).

 [^Swift2]: